Variable coherence model for free-electron laser pulses: Additional sub-pulse statistics

 \section{Additional sub-pulse statistics}

-Figure~\ref{fig:lcsl1_intdist} shows the sub-pulse intensity distributions as a function of the coherence width for the LCLS-I parameter set.
-As mentioned in \ref{statistics} A., the LCLS-I case demonstrates similar behavior to the FLASH case within both domains.
+Figure~\ref{fig:lcsl1_intdist} shows the simulated sub-pulse intensity distributions as a function of the coherence width for the LCLS-I parameter set.
+As mentioned in section 3.1 of the main document, the LCLS-I case demonstrates similar behavior to the FLASH case within both domains.
 In the frequency domain, we see a large initial spread of possible sub-pulse intensities that begins to increase towards an asymptotic value as the coherence width is increased.
 In the time domain, the low-coherence width intensities concentrate towards lower values, but also increase towards an asymptotic value for large coherence widths.

-Contrary to both the FLASH and LCLS-I cases, the sub-pulse intensity distributions for the LCLS-II case shown in figure~\ref{fig:lcsl2_intdist} have distinct behavior.
+Contrary to both the FLASH and LCLS-I cases, the simulated sub-pulse intensity distributions for the LCLS-II case shown in figure~\ref{fig:lcsl2_intdist} have distinct behavior.
 In the frequency domain, we find that the most likely sub-pulse intensity is maximized at zero coherence width, and decreases towards an asymptotic value for larger coherence widths.
 In the time domain, we see an initial concentration towards lower intensities, and a gradual rise to an asymptotic intensity.
 This behavior in the time domain is reminiscent of the FLASH and LCLS-I cases, although the growth towards this asymptotic value for the LCLS-II case spans a smaller range of intensities in comparison.